moondance-labs/tanssi-docs/builders/interact/substrate-api/wallets/subwallet.md

 ![Toggle support for the Dancebox Testnet](/images/builders/interact/substrate-api/wallets/Subwallet/Subwallet-6.png)

 If you have a balance of Dancebox tokens, you'll see your account balance on the homepage of the Subwallet wallet.
+By default, all balances are hidden in Subwallet, but if you press the eye icon you can toggle balance visibility.

 ![See your testnet account balances in Subwallet](/images/builders/interact/substrate-api/wallets/Subwallet/Subwallet-7.png)